Upcoming Hybrid Class in Prague Praha 1 (in person) & online (zoom)

 Who should take this class?

 This course is open to anyone and is an excellent introduction to mindfulness for beginners.
 It is also appropriate for an experienced practitioner who wishes to revitalize his/her practice.
-MAPs is helpful for people of all backgrounds and religions.
+MAPs is helpful for people of all backgrounds.

-Introduction to Mindfulness in an Anxious Age with Diana Winston, Director of Mindfulness Education at UCLA Mindful Awareness Research Center
+Introduction to Mindfulness in an Anxious Age w/ Diana Winston, Director of Mindfulness Educ @ UCLA Mindful Awareness Research Center

 Mindful Awareness Practices (MAPs I) Course Objectives (6 sessions)